CrystalSpore/CurseServerDownloader/README.md

 `java -jar CurseServerDownloader <link>`

 If a full download url is provided, then the exact file gets downloaded.
-If a partial url is provided, then the user gets to select which version they wish to download (NOTE: versions are not in order.
+If a partial url is provided, then the user gets to select which version they wish to download (NOTE: versions may not be in order.
 Please verify which version you wish to download.)